Explore a Season:

 Odiorne Point is the largest undeveloped stretch of shore on New Hampshire’s 18 mile coast.
 Visitors can enjoy sweeping views of the ocean and rocky shore, and an extensive network of trails traversing the park.
 Large stone walls bound open fields, remnants of formal gardens and wildflowers grow side by side, and historic man-made military bunkers lie hidden under mounds of earth.
 Learn More

-Color in the Great North Woods has definitely headed past peak.
-You'll still see the remains of some foliage mixed in among the bare trees, but it's more muted and rusty toned these days.
+Color in the Great North Woods has definitely headed past peak- in fact, the region saw a bit of measurable snow earlier this week!
+You may still see the remains of some foliage mixed in among the bare trees, but it's more muted and rusty toned these days.
 The bright side to the leaf drop is the views- with clear cuts through the trees, the views are wide open and framed by the trees with a bit of remaining color as well as the dark evergreens.
 The sides of roads are covered in piles of orange and brown leaves, making for really picturesque drives throughout the region.
 Your best bet for remaining foliage will be in the more southern part of the region- try a ride from Lancaster down towards Carrol on Route 3 or Berlin to Gorham on Route 16.
-Berlin is reporting some pretty color left along the Androscoggin River as well in the surrounding hillsides- it's a mix of nice golds, yellow and a bit of orange.

 Percentage Changed: 100% - Past Peak